8 Discrimination Training ABA Examples to Enhance Your Practice

 3. Engaging activities that make learning enjoyable

-BCBAs emphasize the importance of positive reinforcement in this context, noting that it not only motivates children but also solidifies their understanding of the task.
-By integrating these strategies, therapists can create a supportive environment that fosters skill acquisition and enhances overall developmental outcomes.
+BCBAs emphasize the importance of in this context, noting that it not only motivates children but also solidifies their understanding of the task.
+By integrating these strategies, therapists can create a supportive environment that fosters and enhances overall developmental outcomes.
 As the demand for BCBAs continues to grow, it is essential for professionals in the field to adopt efficient instructional techniques that meet this expanding necessity.

 Follow the arrows to see how each step in teaching colors builds on the previous one.
 Each box represents an action taken by the therapist to support the child’s learning.